Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Introduction

 Regardless if the RP techniques are based on new technologies or established concepts, all use one or several criteria when prioritizing requirements.
-However, all techniques have limitations, not only related to, e.g., scalability and requirements dependencies \citep{Achimugu2014, SHAO2017}, but also due to assumptions about project context \citep{Riegel2015, Bukhsh2020} and assumptions about which criteria should be used when prioritizing requirements, which is often decided based on gut feeling \citep{Riegel2015}.
-Having a predefined set of criteria to be used in RP may lead to using misleading criteria \citep{Riegel2015}, and thus making wrong\slash poor decisions.
-Hence, it is important to have flexible RP techniques where the used criteria are based on an in-depth analysis of which criteria are the most appropriate for a given context\slash project \citep{Berander2005}.
+However, all techniques have limitations, not only related to, e.g., scalability and requirements dependencies~\citep{Achimugu2014, SHAO2017}, but also due to assumptions about project context (e.g., the order in which requirements that should be prioritised are presented to the stakeholders, available information during RP, and how the RP process looks like)~\citep{Riegel2015, Bukhsh2020} and assumptions about which criteria should be used when prioritizing requirements, which is often decided based on gut feeling~\citep{Riegel2015}.
+Having a predefined set of criteria to be used in RP may lead to using misleading criteria~\citep{Riegel2015}, and thus making wrong\slash poor decisions.
+Hence, it is important to have flexible RP techniques where the used criteria are based on an in-depth analysis of which criteria are the most appropriate for a given context\slash project~\citep{Berander2005}.
 There are studies (e.g.,~\citep{Svensson2011, DANEVA2013, Jarzebowicz2020}) that have investigated which criteria are most commonly used in industry and\slash or most important\slash valuable when prioritizing requirements.
 Most (if not all) of these studies have investigated the RP criteria by asking industry practitioners for their subjective opinion concerning which criteria are most commonly used and\slash or most important when prioritizing requirements.
-However, the importance of various RP criteria and its content may be recalled differently among the practitioners due to memory bias \citep{Zedtwitz2002} and details may quickly be forgotten \citep{Baird1999}.
-Furthermore, reflection on purely experience-based memory recall (e.g., when asking practitioners about their subjective opinions) carries a high risk of drawing incorrect conclusions \citep{Glass2002} and may result in emotional sessions rather than in constructive fact-based discussions.
-To the best of our knowledge, no study has looked into which RP criteria in industry have an actual impact on RP decisions, or if the impact changes over time.
+However, the importance of various RP criteria and its content may be recalled differently among the practitioners due to memory bias~\citep{Zedtwitz2002} and details may quickly be forgotten~\citep{Baird1999}.
+Furthermore, reflection on purely experience-based memory recall (e.g., when asking practitioners about their subjective opinions) carries a high risk of drawing incorrect conclusions~\citep{Glass2002} and may result in emotional sessions rather than in constructive fact-based discussions.
+Therefore, to understand which RP criteria have an actual impact on RP decisions, an in-depth analysis~\citep{Berander2005} based on actual RP decisions are needed to avoid practitioners’ biases.
+To the best of our knowledge, no study has analyzed the actual outcome of RP decisions in industry to identify which RP criteria have an actual impact on RP decisions, or if the impact changes over time.